foundry-vtt-community/wiki.js/basics/world-scripts.md

 ### Adding a world script to your world manifest
-To include your Javascript file in your world:
+To include a Javascript file in your world:
 1. Make sure Foundry is not running.
 2. Navigate to your world's directory in your userdata folder (like `Data/worlds/my-world/`).
 3. Open `world.json` in a text editor (Visual Studio Code is a good choice, but almost any editor will do).